cs123tas/projects/brush/README.md

 then we also have the smudge brush, which has no intrinsic color.
 It picks up paint from the canvas.
 What should we do when the color sliders are adjusted?
-In one design, we’d have an intermediate class (say,ColorBrush, that’s a parent to constant, linear, and quadratic brushes, but not theSmudgeBrush.
+In one design, we’d have an intermediate class (say, `ColorBrush`, that’s a parent to constant, linear, and quadratic brushes, but not the `SmudgeBrush`.
 When the user selects the smudge-brush option in the interface, the color sliders would be greyed-out.
 That results in a lot of complexity for something that really makes almost no difference, so we put the brush-color into